rust-lang/edition-guide/src/rust-2024/cargo-resolver.md

 If you are using a [virtual workspace], you will still need to explicitly set the [`resolver` field] in the `[workspace]` definition if you want to opt-in to the new resolver.

-For more details on how Rust version–aware dependency resolution works, see [the Cargo book](../../cargo/reference/resolver.html#rust-version).
+For more details on how Rust-version–aware dependency resolution works, see [the Cargo book](../../cargo/reference/resolver.html#rust-version).

 [`package.rust-version`]: ../../cargo/reference/rust-version.html
 [`resolver.incompatible-rust-version = "fallback"`]: ../../cargo/reference/config.html#resolverincompatible-rust-versions